This article is a practical guide to Chefchaouen, the Blue Pearl of Morocco.

 If you’re new to Airbnb, click here for a discount!

-4) Luxurious accommodation in Chefchaouen
+4) Luxurious hotels in Chefchaouen

 If you really want to indulge yourself, why not stay at the Lina Ryad & Spa!